laboon/CS1699_Fall2018/deliverables/4/deliverable4.md

 For the final assignment of this course, you have several options:

 1. Write a four to five page paper (double-spaced) on a specific impact of blockchain technology on the world (either current or possible) OR an in-depth examinination of specific blockchain or cryptocurrency project (other than Bitcoin), or aspect thereof.
-2. Develop a blockchain-based project - e.g. developing an ERC-20 token, adding functionality or tests to an existing blockchain project, developing a game on Ethereum, etc.
+2. Develop a blockchain-based project - e.g. developing an ERC-20 token, adding functionality or tests to an existing blockchain project, developing a game on Ethereum, etc.  If you do this, you should also turn in a paper which lists your name, the GitHub repository or other link to your project, and a short description (one to a few paragraphs) explaining what your project is and, if necessary, explaining how to use it.

 I recommend you discuss with me before starting on your project or paper if you are at all concerned that your project or paper topic might not be satisfactory.